-- You have the right to bring a legal counsel with you to the interview.
-You are responsible for acquiring any such legal counsel.
-The legal counsel decides whether it is necessary for him or her to be present at the interview. - An interpreter will attend the interview.
+- You have the right to bring legal counsel with you to your interview.
+The legal counsel will participate in the interview at their own discretion. - An interpreter will attend the interview.
 The interpreter is to objectively interpret everything that is said during the interview.
-The interpreter will either be present in the interview room, or will interpret by telephone or through a video link. - The interviewer, interpreter and legal counsel are bound by confidentiality, meaning that they must not disclose anything they hear during the interview to outsiders, not even to your family members. - As a rule, all documents concerning you are confidential.
+The interpreter will either be present in the interview room or will interpret by telephone or through a video link. - The interviewer, interpreter and legal counsel are bound by confidentiality, meaning that they must not disclose anything they hear during the interview to outsiders, not even to your family members. - As a rule, all documents concerning you are confidential.